bodo-ai/Bodo/docs/index.rst

 ====

-Bodo is the first Python Supercomputing Analytics platform that empowers data scientists to run Python workloads with the extreme performance and scalability of High Performance Computing (HPC) without code rewrites.

-Bodo’s technology provides automatic parallelization and acceleration for analytics workloads for the first time.
-This eliminates the need to rewrite Python code in Spark/Scala, SQL or MPI/C++, allowing data scientists to focus on solving business problems instead of scalability and performance of their applications.
+Bodo is a new compute engine that brings supercomputing-like performance and scalability to native Python analytics code automatically.
+With Bodo, Python/Pandas code scales to 10,000+ cores and petabytes of data without any rewrites and the inefficiencies and frequent failures of distributed libraries.
+Bodo does this using a new just-in-time (JIT) inferential compiler technology that can automate the optimization process of world-class performance experts.

-This user manual covers the basics of using Bodo, provides a reference of supported Python features/APIs, and explains how Bodo works under the hoods.
+This documentation covers the basics of using Bodo and provides a reference of supported Python features and APIs.
-In a nutshell, Bodo provides a just-in-time (JIT) compilation workflow using the `@bodo.jit decorator <user_guide.html#jit-just-in-time-compilation-workflow>`__.
+In a nutshell, Bodo provides a JIT compilation workflow using the `@bodo.jit decorator <user_guide.html#jit-just-in-time-compilation-workflow>`__.
-It replaces the decorated Python functions with an optimized and parallelized binary version automatically, using advanced compilation methods.
+It replaces the decorated Python functions with an optimized and parallelized binary version automatically.
 For example, the program below can perform data transformation on large datasets::

     @bodo.jit